 If you're interested, you'll need to research companies that offer sponsored degrees.
 It's likely that they will dictate the university and subject - as many companies will have partner institutions.

-For example, Morrisons' degree apprenticeship programmes in manufacturing, corporate, logistics, food technical and retail are in partnership with the University of Bradford and Sheffield Hallam University.
+For example, Morrisons' degree apprenticeship programmes in manufacturing, corporate, logistics and retail are in partnership with the University of Bradford or the University of Strathclyde.

 Read more about sponsored degrees by downloading UCAS' The complete guide to sponsored degrees.